-If you’re looking for a way to avoid the divide by zero error during the average calculation in Excel, you’ve come to the right place.
-There are some methods for avoiding the divide by zero error in Excel’s average calculation.
+If you’re looking for a way to avoid the divide-by-zero error during the average calculation in Excel, you’ve come to the right place.
+There are some methods for avoiding the divide-by-zero error in Excel’s average calculation.
 This article will walk you through each step with illustrations so you can easily apply them to your situation.
 Let us now move on to the meat of the article.

-When Does #DIV/0!
-Error Occur in Average Calculation?
+When #DIV/0!
+Error Occurs in Average Calculation?

-While doing the average calculation of various types of datasets, you may find #DIV/0!
-Error in the cell.
+While doing the average calculation of various types of datasets, you may find #DIV/0! error in the cell.
 This may happen for certain reasons.

 - If you want to calculate the average of text values